 Below you will find a 3 day full body version and a 4 day upper/lower version, plus the progression rules that make either one work.
+Not sure which of the two suits you?
+Our workout splits explained guide breaks down how to choose.

 Why Dumbbells Work So Well